oxarbitrage/my-first-zcash-chapter-7/transparent-addresses.md

 - Passphrase: "MySecretPassphrase123!"
 - Explanation: In this example, a passphrase "MySecretPassphrase123!" is chosen.
 A key derivation function is applied to convert the passphrase into a seed, which is then used to derive cryptographic keys.
 Passphrase-based key generation offers the advantage of usability and accessibility, as users can easily remember their passphrase and derive keys from it.

+> [!WARNING]
+> It's essential to understand the following security considerations regarding cryptographic keys in Zcash:
+>
+> - **Private Key Loss:** If you lose your private key, there is typically no way to recover it.
+Therefore, it's crucial to securely store your private keys and create backups to prevent loss.
+> - **Ownership and Access:** Anyone in possession of your private key can access and spend the associated coins.
+Thus, it's paramount to safeguard your private keys from unauthorized access.
+>
+> Taking proactive measures to protect your private keys is fundamental to ensuring the security of your Zcash holdings.
+By maintaining strict control over your private keys and adhering to best practices in key management, you can mitigate the risks associated with key loss and unauthorized access.